Greys Court: History

 John de Grey, 1st Baron Grey de Rotherfield, one of the original founder Knights of the Garter, was granted a license to crenellate his Rotherfield house in 1346, when he also considerably enlarged the group of buildings and added a castle around 1347.
 The estate passed to the Crown in 1485 and was granted to Robert Knollys in 1514 for an annual rental of a red rose, remaining in the Knollys family until 1642, during which time the current house and its associated buildings were constructed.

 Sir William Paul bought the house in 1686 and it passed via his son William's daughter's dowry to Sir William Stapleton, 4th Baronet in 1724.

 Between 1935 and 1937 the house was occupied by Evelyn Fleming, mother of the author Ian Fleming.

 In 1937 the house was bought from the Stapletons by Sir Felix Brunner and his wife Lady Brunner (née Elizabeth Irving), the granddaughter of the Victorian actor-manager Sir Henry Irving.
 In 1969 the family donated the property to the National Trust, where Lady Brunner continued to live until her death in 2003.

 Filming location

-The house has been used as a filming location including; Downton Abbey, Agatha Christie's Poirot, and Midsomer Murders.
+The house has been used as a filming location for Downton Abbey, Agatha Christie's Poirot, and Midsomer Murders.